 As the newest arrival to the Comment section, I feel very flattered to have been given the chance to write this edition’s editor’s note; it’s the chance for me to finally throw off the veil and give everyone the big sexy exposé on my true thoughts and opinions as a student journalist they’ve naturally been craving.
 All that being said if you’ve never heard of me, then some context:

 I’ve been a part of Nouse for almost two years now, getting my first role when I stumbled into a by-election for the deputy sub-editor role.
-Having given a speech that probably resembled something between bad improv theatre and weak bladder syndrome, I was told that I’d got the role and began work on the paper later that month; in the time since, I’ve occupied four other editorial roles in Nouse and written for a few other publications on and off campus.
+Having given a fairly lame speech, I was told that I’d got the role and began work on the paper later that month; in the time since, I’ve occupied four other editorial roles in Nouse and written for a few other publications on and off campus.

 Opinion pieces are the kind of thing that can get a bad rap from the type you might see in the average tabloid (normally some kind of shitty, venomous diatribe about a D-list celebrity’s private life) but I think the best pieces in a Comment section can be the sort that are actually conducive to an intelligent discussion and bring an awareness to important issues that would otherwise be swept under the rug.
 I don’t think this should be just limited to just having yet another hot take on Brexit or the President’s latest 5am twitter fuck-up; culture and technology are just as important to Comment as anything else.
 All of this is a very long winded way of saying that if someone’s telling you that you have to be closely informed on the British parliamentary situation to write a Comment piece then screw them.